 Portable Air Compressor Features To Consider

-- Gauge legibility - most (all that you'd want to consider) mini air compressors come with an air pressure gauge.
+- Gauge legibility - most (all that you'd want to consider) portable air compressors come with an air pressure gauge.
 But you need to be able to read it or it doesn't do you any good.
-Make sure the gauge has graduations small enough so you can actually read the tire pressure.
+Make sure the gauge has graduations small enough so you can actually read the pressure.
 If you cannot tell if the gauge is reading 30 PSI or 35 PSI because there are no markings, then it's pretty useless.

 Tire Inflator vs. Portable Air Compressor

 Let's just get this out there - technically ALL devices that inflate tires are 'tire inflators'.
 But there is a real difference in what we are talking about.

 We are referring to the different styles of 12-volt devices that can be used to put air into car tires.